Henk Goovaerts (1937), grandson

 Lily-Anne Stroobach (1957), great-granddaughter

 translated the Dutch website text into English to give it an international reach.
 Lily-Anne Stroobach holds a degree in Modern Languages from the University of KwaZulu-Natal.
 She is a freelance journalist and copywriter.
 Before moving to the Netherlands, she worked as a Production Editor of a national news programme for the South African Broadcasting Corporation.
 Currently she translates Dutch fiction and non-fiction into English and works as a copywriter for various companies.

 Our thanks to

 We are very grateful to all private and public owners of works of Henri Goovaerts for their kind cooperation to complete the data of these artworks.
 Without their help this catalogue could not have been created.
-Our special thanks go to Mirjam Meisen from the Bonnefantenmuseum in Maastricht, Frans Boulanger, antique appraiser in Maastricht and Martine Driessen from Restoration Studio Driessen in Maastricht.
-We also thank our family members, especially Loe Baltussen, Bernard Goovaerts and Christina Goovaerts who all contributed to tracing artworks and verifying and processing important historical details.
+Our special thanks go to Mirjam Meisen from the Bonnefantenmuseum in Maastricht, antique appraiser Frans Boulanger, paintings conservator Martine Driessen and historian Ingrid M.H.
+Evers.
+We also thank our family members, especially Loe Baltussen, Bernard Goovaerts and Christina Goovaerts who all contributed to tracing artworks and verifying historical details.